KEEP LEARNING suggests a Harvard Medical School article:

 - Use of the University of Arizona Library on-campus and on-line

-- Computer room and use of a Xerox machine in the ASA building
+- Computer room and use of a Xerox and fax machines in the ASA building

 - Guided field trips